legendofmiracles/dots/README.md

 My current setup is plain i3, polybar, rofi, doom emacs ***(basically emacs with vim keybinds and ez mode) **and** vim (tho not configured).

+You'll also have to syslink the ~/services to /usr/lib/systemd/system in order for systemd to notice them